California Workplace Accident Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Work Accident Statistics in California
+Work Accident Statistics In California

 There are hundreds of thousands of employees injured in the state of California while at work every year.
-Indeed, according to data published by the California Department of Industry Relations, a single year in our state witnessed 466,000 non-fatal workplace injuries, 78 percent of which occurred in the private industry.
+Indeed, according to data published by the California Department of Industrial Relations, a single year in our state witnessed 466,000 non-fatal workplace injuries, 78 percent of which occurred in the private industry.

 The following year in California, in addition to the tens of thousands of workplace non-fatal injuries, there were also 376 fatal occupational injuries reported in the state.
-While this is indicative of a downward trend from previous years, even one worker being killed on the job is unacceptable, and tragic for that worker and their family.
+While this is indicative of a downward trend from previous years, even one worker being killed on the job is unacceptable and tragic for that worker and their family.

 Certain Industries Are More Dangerous